-The principal collateral types for mortgage portfolio mainly consist of properties located in Hong Kong and the deferred consideration (Note 24).
-For finance lease receivable, the collateral types include taxi and public light bus licenses.
-Mortgage portfolio and finance lease receivable are generally fully secured by collateral.
+The principal collateral types for mortgage portfolio mainly consist of properties located in Hong Kong and the deferred consideration (Note 25).
+For hire purchase receivable, the collateral types include taxi and public light bus licenses.
+Mortgage portfolio and hire purchase receivable are generally fully secured by collateral.
 The current collateral value of properties is determined with the use of public indices on a portfolio basis.
 The principal collateral types for infrastructure loan portfolio mainly consist of security interests in the assets of the borrowers and assignment of key project documents and/or charge over bank accounts but the actual security varies projects to projects.
 For microfinance loans, no collateral is generally sought.